AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 Here is a simple mental exercise for a semantic cache that *does not* cache the context window.
 If you first ask an LLM, "What is the most expensive bike?", it will respond, then cache that user prompt and completion.
 If you then ask, "What about the least expensive?", the context window we built earlier will pass the chat history to the LLM and it will correctly respond with cheap bikes.
 And the cache will cache that individual user prompt and completion as well.

-Now, say another user in a different session asked, "What is the most expensive motorcycle?", the LLM will respond with expensive motorcycle options.
-If that user then asked, "What about the least expensive?", the cache will return a list of regular, inexpensive bikes, which of course is not what the user was looking for when they asked about motorcycles.
+Now, say another user in a different session asked, "What is the most bike seat?", the LLM will respond with expensive bike seat options.
+If that user then asked, "What about the least expensive?", the cache will return a list of bikes, which of course is not what the user was looking for when they asked about bike seats.

 This demonstrates why a semantic cache must cache within a context window.
 The context window already provides contextual relevance for an LLM to generate completions.
 This makes it a logical choice for how the cache should work.
 Implementing this is easy as we are already managing our chat history for our app.
 We just send all the user prompts as a string to be vectorized, then store this with the completion that gets generated by the LLM.
 Then when any user comes along later, only those with the *same sequence of questions* within their context window will get that specific cached response.